Things To Do In Athens, Greece

 Crowing the Acropolis and visible all over town, The Parthenon is a 2,500-year-old ancient temple.

-It is the largest Doric temple in Greece (100 feet x 228 feet) and took just nine years to build.
+It is the largest Doric temple in Greece (100 feet x 228 feet) and took nine years to build.

-3. Greek Odeon ( Theaters)
+3. Greek Odeon (Theaters)

 Greek Theater